PEFTGuard: Detecting Backdoor Attacks Against Parameter-Efficient Fine-Tuning: Related Work on Backdoor Mitigation Methods

-The goal of backdoor mitigation methods is to directly eliminate backdoors from models, and these methods can be used in conjunction with detection techniques to first identify and then remove the backdoors.
-In this paper, we focus on methods to eliminate backdoors through training techniques~\cite{yao2019latent, sha2022fine, DPO, fine-mixing}.
+Backdoor mitigation methods aim to directly eliminate backdoors from models and can be combined with detection techniques to first identify and then remove them.
+We focus on methods to eliminate backdoors through training techniques~\cite{yao2019latent, sha2022fine, DPO, fine-mixing}.
 Experiments by Yao et al.~\cite{yao2019latent} and Sha et al.~\cite{sha2022fine} both indicate that fine-tuning backdoored models on a clean subset of training samples can mitigate the backdoors.
 Rafailov et al.~\cite{DPO} propose Direct Preference Optimization (DPO), an optimization method specifically designed for LLMs.
 This method utilizes the mapping relationship between reward functions and optimal policies, demonstrating that this constrained reward maximization problem can be accurately optimized through single-stage policy training.
 By setting texts that contain backdoor triggers but have normal answers as preferred texts, the DPO method can effectively eliminate backdoor influences in the model.
 Zhang et al.~\cite{fine-mixing} propose the Fine-mixing method, which considers the clean pre-trained model weights before fine-tuning on clean data and mixes the backdoored weights with clean pre-trained weights.
 In addition, they utilize Embedding Purification (E-PUR) to detect and eliminate potential backdoor techniques within embeddings.